inmation/WebStudio-docs/webstudio/widgets/table/README.md

 ### Collect

+Collect without a `topic` defined will result in the data rows.

 This widget supports the following topics to collect data:

+- No topic defined: collects all the data rows.
-- `selectedRows`: collects the selected rows data
+- `selectedRows`: collects the selected rows data.

 Example of getting the selected rows data from a table widget by using an onClick action of a text Widget: